svelte-components/svant/docs/src/routes/switch/demo.md

       },
       {
         property: 'checked',
-        description: 'Determine whether the Switch is checked, if this prop is set the component will not handle state change the prop needs to change if you want to change the state.',
-        type: 'Boolean',
-        default: 'false'
-      },
-      {
-        property: 'defaultChecked',
-        description: 'Default state of the Switch',
+        description: 'Determine whether the Switch is checked.
+This property can be used for 2 way binding.',
         type: 'Boolean',
         default: 'false'
       },